eltrompetero/coniii/README.md

 See "ipynb/usage_guide.ipynb" for usage documentation and examples.

 There is an accompanying guide on arXiv: [https://arxiv.org/abs/1801.08216].
+Please cite this if you use ConIII for your research!
+Citations fuel further open source work of this kind.

 ## Installation
 This package is available on PyPI for Linux and MacOS.
 It can be installed by running